telerik/blazor-docs/components/dateinput/increment-steps.md

 # Steps

-The DateInput for Blazor can increment or decrement the values vary for each segment of the date with a different step when the Up or Down arrows are pressed.
+The DateInput for Blazor can increment or decrement the values for each segment of the date with a different step when the Up or Down arrows are pressed.

 To set the steps for the date input, use its nested `<DateInputSteps>` tag and its parameters: